yellowmessenger/documentation/docs/platform_concepts/engagement/cdp/user_data/userid-flow.md

 ### Understand how user identification flow works

-The primary objective of the User Identification flow is to ensure that the userId is captured for users that interact with bot on multiple channels.
+The primary objective of the User Identification flow is to ensure that the userId is captured for users that interact with the bot on any channel.

+The following are the steps involved:

 1. You first need to define the user property that needs to considered as the userId.
-Whenever the selected property is updated, the userId will be automatically updated with the same value. <br/>For example, if you select the `phone` user property, each time a value is captured for the phone property, that same value will be automatically copied and assigned to the userId field as well.
+Whenever the selected property is updated, the userId will be automatically updated with the same value.

+   For example, if you select the `phone` user property, each time a value is captured for the phone property, that same value will also be automatically copied and assigned to the userId field.

-2. At the start of every conversation, the bot verifies if the userId is known.
+2. At the beginning of every conversation, the bot verifies if the userId is known.
-3. If not, the **User identification flow** is triggered to capture the userId.
+3. If it is not known, the **User identification flow** is triggered to capture the userId.

 :::note
 For details on how user identification is handled, see [Profile identification & unification](https://docs.yellow.ai/docs/platform_concepts/engagement/cdp/user_data/data_capture_convers).